Uploading Your Own Content to ClassVR

 Supported 3D model formats on ClassVR are GLB (GLTF) and STL files.
 (STL files are generally used for 3D printing, and as such usually do not contain colour, texture or other details.)

-Adding tags for custom 360 models
+Adding custom models

-Once the 3D model has been uploaded and is available in My Cloud, right-click on the video and select the relevant tags.
+Once the 3D model has been uploaded and is available in My Cloud, you can add the model to your playlist.

 Once this is in your playlist, you can either save the playlist to your library, or send the model to the headsets using the following icons in the Playlist toolbar:

-Removing content from the ClassVR portal
+Removing content from the ClassVR Portal

 Further information on tags and how to use them